malloydata/malloy/docs/_src/examples/iowa/step2a.md

 ```

-These aggregating subqueries generate nested tables, allowing us to view both the high-level information of "who are our top vendors" as well as the supporting detail in one simple Malloy query.
+These nested subtables allow us to view both the high-level information of "who are our top vendors" as well as the supporting detail in one simple Malloy query.

 ## Bucketing the data
 The `price_per_100ml` calculation, defined in the previous section, combines with our new named query to allow for some interesting analysis.
 Let's take a look at the entire Tequila category, and see the leaders within each price range.
-We'll bucket `price_per_100ml` into even dollar amounts, and nest `top_sellers_by_revenue`.
+We'll bucket `price_per_100ml` into even dollar amounts, and nest our `top_sellers_by_revenue` query to create a subtable for each bucket.

 At the top we see our lowest cost options at under $1/mL, with the more pricey bevarages appearing as we scroll down.